kingwyf87/GTBiol2400/README.md

 # GTBiol2400
-Georgia Tech BIOL 2400: Mathematical Models in Biology
+Georgia Tech BIOL 3600: Intro Evolutionary Biology

 You can follow the below instructions to run Julia notebook files online: